Raising the bar: full-time mothers with full-time careers

 Before arriving in Doha she was based in Senegal, travelling extensively with her partner for work.
 They decided to move to Doha so they could raise a family together.

 “It was the perfect shift, personally and professionally.
-I decided to do an Executive MBA at HAC Paris.”
+I decided to do an Executive MBA at HEC Paris.”
 She graduated in 2020, and went from working on the ground field at the UN in Disasters, Emergency and Conflict to taking a path in business strategy in Qatar.

 Jess began her MBA when her first son was four months old.
 She also began consulting work back at the UN, whilst working on a long-term goal to understand the private sector after spending twelve years in the public sector.